 It was only on the way out of town that it started to really sink in just how bizarre the whole scene had been.
 The strangest thing was how normal everyone seemed to think it was.
-The settlers obviously felt this was appropriate behaviour, and the tourists from other parts of Israel (presumably slightly less extremist than the settlers actually living in Hebron) were just enjoying the sunshine as if people weren't being shot at 500 metres away.
+The settlers obviously felt this was appropriate behavior, and the tourists from other parts of Israel (presumably slightly less extremist than the settlers actually living in Hebron) were just enjoying the sunshine as if people weren't being shot at just down the street.
 They probably didn't even notice a couple of their tour buses being borrowed for military use while they were eating candy floss.

 And I always thought Passover was supposed to be about eating Matzah.